coreeng/core-platform-docs/content/platform/nat-gateway.md

 All IP addresses are created sequentially, following naming convention `<env>-nat-ext-ip-<number>`, numbered from 0 to
 X. During IP address reservation the platform stores those IPs in an ordered list.
 We recommend that you remove one IP address at a time.
-Decreasing `network.public_nat_gateway.ips` number by one causes removal of a last IP address in GCP, therefore **make sure you drain last IP address**.
+Decreasing `network.publicNatGateway.ipCount` number by one causes removal of a last IP address in GCP, therefore **make sure you drain last IP address**.
 In case you remove/drain the wrong address, the release fails as you cannot delete addresses that are still allocated to NAT Gateway.